SilentGlasses/SilentGlasses/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

-Welcome to my home on GitHub, I am a techy person with background in Architecture and Construction, as well as General IT including System Administration, Observability and IT Risk.
+Welcome to my corner of GitHub!

+I’m a tech enthusiast with a background in Architecture and Construction, now deep into the world of IT — from System Administration and Observability to IT Risk.
+I like to get my hands dirty learning just about anything, whether it’s building, breaking, or fixing.

-I like to learn about everything I can get my hands on.
-A jack of all, master of none kinda guy.
+I’m a jack of all trades, master of none — but I’ve picked up a lot along the way.

-The things I host in my repos and blog are things that I have learnt over time, they may not be the right way or the best way to do things but they are how I got them to work and they solved problems I needed them to.
-If you have a better way to do things, feel free to fork and submit a pull request or drop me an issue with feedback on the corresponding repo.
+Most of what you’ll find in my repos and blog are things I’ve learned through trial, error, and persistence.
+They may not be perfect, but they’ve solved real problems for me.
+If you spot something that can be improved, feel free to fork it, open a pull request, or drop an issue with feedback — I’m always open to learning a better way.

 Thanks for visiting.